 In 2016, Puerto Rico had one of the lowest rates of gun ownership in the U.S. with only 225,000 firearms owned.
 A rate of just 6.6 guns per 100 people.
 At the same time, Puerto Rico had a murder rate of almost 4 times the national average and almost twice the murder rate in Louisiana which had the highest murder rate of any State.

 Finally, on December 11, 2019, Puerto Rico’s Governor, Wanda Vázquez Garced signed a new gun law into effect, Act No. 168.
 Beginning in December 2019, Puerto Rico went from a May issue system to a Shall issue system in line with most States.
 The sole difference is a minimum age of 21 years old.
 The permitting system went from a bureaucratic nightmare costing upwards of $1500 with no guaranty of obtaining a permit to a streamlined system costing $200 for a 5 year permit and $100 for a renewal with a guarantee that qualified people will obtain a license.
 As of now, the government has 45 days to issue the permit which will be reduced to 30 days after 1 year.
-The permit gives the holder to carry a concealed firearm for self defense purposes.
+The permit gives the holder the right to carry a concealed firearm for self defense purposes.